Samandarcodee/kr-game/README.md

 2. Verify all environment variables are set correctly
 3. Ensure your bot token is valid
 4. Check database connectivity
+5. Use the startup script for better error messages

 ## License